 Also in the show: Kuniya (choleric), Aoyama (melancholic), Jun (phlegmatic), and Haga (sanguine).

 Kaere (choleric), Abiru (melancholic), Harumi/Kiri/Matoi/Other relatively sane characters (phlegmatic), and Maria (sanguine).

 School Rumble's main girls: Mikoto (choleric), Eri (melancholic), Akira (phlegmatic), and Tenma (sanguine).

 The Slayers characters fit perfectly into these categories, with the Choleric Lina, Phlegmatic Gourry, Sanguine Amelia, and Melancholic Zelgadis.
 Any of their secondary allies, Sylphiel in particular, also fit into the Leukine temperament.

-Soul Eater: Maka is choleric, Soul is phlegmatic, Death the Kid is melancholic, Tsubaki and Liz are leukine note Of course, Liz can be a little bit choleric herself., Black☆Star and Patti are sanguine.
+Soul Eater: Maka is choleric, Soul is melancholic/sanguine, Death the Kid is melancholic/choleric, Tsubaki and Liz are leukine note Of course, Liz can be a little bit choleric herself., Black☆Star and Patti are sanguine.

-Four Swords Plus'' manga by Akira Himekawa takes a literal spin with this trope by dividing Link into four different entities with personality traits that reflect the color tunic each is wearing: Green is choleric, Red is sanguine, Blue is melancholic and Purple is phlegmatic.
+Four Swords Plus'' manga by Akira Himekawa takes a literal spin with this trope by dividing Link into four different entities with personality traits that reflect the color tunic each is wearing: Green is choleric, Red is sanguine, Blue is phlegmatic and Purple is melancholic.

 The flash animations by Hadouken Dude took this to absolutely hilarious levels, with Green Link as the phlegmatic (calm/rational/leader) one, Blue Link being the melancholic (analytical/reflective/smart) one, Red Link as the choleric (severe testosterone imbalance/lack of foresight) one, and Purple Link being the sanguine (along for the ride/accused of being gay because of personality and color) type.